ProXR Quick Start Guide

 USB Relay Controllers: A Complete Tutorial

-This tutorial covers all ProXR series controllers.
-We will be using USB ProXR and ProXR Lite Series controllers for this tutorial.
-Base Station software supports other interface technologies.
+This guide covers all ProXR series controllers, we will primarily be focusing on using USB ProXR and ProXR Lite Series controllers for communications as this is the preferred technology for product discovery and initial testing.
+Base Station software supports other interface technologies including Wireless, Ethernet, Wi-Fi, Bluetooth, and RS-232, the directions are largely the same for all of these technologies as all communication modules communicate to the ProXR controller using serial data.
 USB Controllers mount as a Virtual COM port on your computer.
-Most Windows PCs include the drivers necessary to talk to our controllers; however, a comprehensive list of supported drivers and operating systems are available at http://www.ftdichip.com/FTDrivers.htm
+Most Windows PCs include the drivers necessary to talk to our controllers; however, a comprehensive list of supported drivers and operating systems are available at https://ftdichip.com/drivers/vcp-drivers/

 Once the controller is plugged into the USB port of your computer, the USB LED should light on the USB interface module plugged into the controller.
 If this light does not illuminate, your computer has not properly enumerated the USB driver (please see the link above install the latest drivers).

-Communications to any NCD controller is as easy as sending bytes out the serial port.
-The default baud rate for all USB devices we manufacture is 115.2K Baud, 8 Data Bits, 1 Stop Bit, No Parity.
+Communications to any NCD controller is as easy as sending bytes of data out the serial port or virtual COM port.
+The default baud rate for all ProXR and ProXR Lite devices we manufacture is 115.2K Baud, 8 Data Bits, 1 Stop Bit, No Parity.
 NCD controllers expect to receive raw bytes of data for best possible speed.
 For this reason, common terminal programs should only be used in a way that supports raw data bytes rather than ASCII.
 The tables in this guide are shown in Hexadecimal values by default with an option to display commands in decimal values using a button above each table labeled “Show as Decimal”.
-All NCD ProXR class controllers are speak when spoken to.
+All NCD ProXR class controllers are “Speak When Spoken To” devices.
 Send a command and receive a response.
 The Hex values shown should be sent out the communications port (TX Portion of the table) and the controller will respond (RX Portion of the table).

 Back To Top